decodrtechnologies/Data-Science/Dietanic/README.md

 Cross-validation is a resampling procedure used to evaluate machine learning models on a limited data sample.
 The procedure has a single parameter called k that refers to the number of groups that a given data sample is to be split into.

+# License:

+## NO COPYRIGHT

+The person who associated a work with this deed has dedicated the work to the public domain by waiving all of his or her rights to the work worldwide under copyright law, including all related and neighboring rights, to the extent allowed by law.

+You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.